By Leonard Williams

 - What is a hobby you like, and why is it rewarding to you?

 - What is your one most memorable experience in life, and why is it important to you?

-> So, what’s the best way to prepare for the GED essay test?
+So, what’s the best way to prepare for the GED essay test?
 Practice.
 To get GED practice for the essay test, practice writing two-page essays in the 45-minute time period.
-You may want to use the prompts above, or get prompts from a GED guide or free online GED study resources.
+You may want to use the prompts above, or get prompts from free online GED study resources.
 Taking a GED practice test that includes sample GED essay prompts is very helpful.
 Your GED Test prep should include GED essays scored by a teacher and GED practice scoring your own essays, if possible.

-> Remember, you’ll need to support your main idea with your knowledge and experiences.
+Remember, you’ll need to support your main idea with your knowledge and experiences.
 Use examples from your life!
 You’ll also want to make sure every sentence in your essay relates to your topic and main idea.
 Start off your essay with a beginning paragraph that gives your main idea.
 In two or three middle paragraphs, talk about specific points in your main idea.
 Use details like stories, descriptions, facts, and events that happened to you to get your idea across.
 Include a conclusion that tells why what you’re writing about is important!